Skip to content

 Built with: Squarespace

-jonathan gregson squarespace photography example
+jonathan gregson squarespace photography example with grid style

 This Squarespace photography example doesn’t have a footer, but the floating header always has the menu links at your disposal, making navigation through the page much more comfortable.